beachfront/beachfront-io-android-sdk/README.md

 	}
 ```

 Your application is now ready to display an Interstitial ad.
-Now when you are ready to show the Ad, call the requestInterstitial method, passing in your appId & adUnitId
+Now when you are ready to show the Ad, call the requestInterstitial method, passing in your appId.

 ```
 interstitial.requestInterstitial("appid");